 Step 3: Estimate the costs

 To estimate the costs correctly, you should decide on functionality that the app should include.
 The more complex the app, the more expensive it is.
 User scenarios, the number of screens and states, buttons, fields, the amount of business logic, and the server infrastructure require many hours of development and subsequent testing.
+After understanding the business logic, you can dive deep into the billing approach and have extensive experience estimating the costs.
 Here are the most expensive components:

 Screens, actions, and data in the app